VGoku/my-read-only/README.md

 :scroll: License
 MIT – because letting people legally copy your bugs is a beautiful thing.

-Bob went to the store.
-Bob got back from the store.
-Once Bob back home, he put everything away.
-Then he sat down on the couch with a cold beer, to watch his favorite program on TV.
+Bob went to the store, and when he got back home, he put everything away.
+After that, he settled onto the couch with a cold beer, ready to watch his favorite TV show.

-Once his show was over with, he almost forgot to feed the dog.
-He grabs sparky his bowl of water and food, placing it gently down on the kitchen floor.
-Then he heads to his fridge to make him some something to eat.
-Bob opened up the fridge to no surprise to him, he had almost a 6-pack of beer one slice of old looking ham, a slice of cheese that looks like it has been stomped on.
-And some bread left that almost felt like bricks.
-He gathered all the items plus the mayo, that had expired a week ago.
+When the show ended, he almost forgot to feed the dog.
+Remembering just in time, he grabbed Sparky’s bowl, filled it with water and food, and gently set it down on the kitchen floor.

+Feeling a bit hungry himself, Bob headed to the fridge to find something to eat.
+Unsurprisingly, the contents were bleak: almost a full six-pack of beer, a sad-looking slice of ham, a slice of cheese that looked like it had been stepped on, and a chunk of bread so hard it could’ve passed for bricks.
+He gathered it all anyway—along with a jar of mayo that had expired a week ago.

+Bob stared at the sad collection of ingredients and sighed.
+With the confidence of a man who’s eaten worse, he slapped the ham, cheese, and questionable mayo between two brick-like slices of bread and called it dinner.

+He took a bite.
+The bread nearly chipped a tooth, and the ham had a tang that made him pause—but hunger won the battle.
+He chewed through it with determination, washing it down with another beer from the fridge.

+Sparky barked from the kitchen, tail wagging, licking his bowl clean.
+At least someone enjoyed their meal.

+After dinner, Bob shuffled back to the couch, plopped down, and grabbed the remote.
+He scrolled aimlessly through channels, nothing good on.
+Eventually, he settled for a rerun of a show he’d seen a dozen times.

+The beer did its job.
+Halfway through the episode, his eyelids grew heavy.
+Sparky hopped up beside him, curling into a ball.
+Bob leaned back with a content sigh.

+It wasn’t a gourmet night, but it was a good one.